Peritoneal Dialysis: Principles and Peritoneal Physiology

 Patients who have rapid absorption of glucose and/or rapid removal of creatinine are classified as rapid (or high) transporters while patients who have slow equilibration of urea, creatinine, and dextrose are slow transporters.
 Using published nomograms, patients can be classified in one of four categories: High, High-Average, Low-Average, and Low transporters.

 PET allows the provider to tailor a dialysis prescription to the patient's peritoneal characteristics.
 In general, fast transporters will have better ultrafiltration with shorter exchanges and usually are treated with CCPD or NIPD.
-Should perform 1st PET 4 - 6 weeks after initiating dialysis as it may be inaccurate immediately after starting PD.
+One should perform the first PET test 4 - 6 weeks after initiating dialysis as it may be inaccurate immediately after starting PD.
 Similarly, a PET should not be performed within one month of an episode of peritonitis.
 A PET only needs to be repeated for a clinical change.
 There is no role for routine monitoring of transport status.

 Modified Peritoneal equilibration test